sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/study_plan/study_plan.md

 ## Can a study plan be rejected?
 Yes, you will have to submit a new plan until it gets approved.
 There's not a plain rejection, usually an email explaining the reason why the plan was rejected is sent.

->> ï¸âš ï¸Sometimes even if different students might submit an identical plan some might be rejected.
+>> ⚠️ Sometimes even if different students might submit an identical plan some might be rejected.
 This is to enforce the selection of exams within the same degree (e.g. selecting ML in CS instead of ML from AIRO).
 Re-submitting can get your plan approved.
 In other situations where you have two virtually identical exams (like FDS and ML) will result in a rejection at every re-submission so check the groups to be sure if there's anything wrong with your plan!